Balance your hormones, Balance your life with Acupuncture:

 It can begin with a newborn.
 Many mothers opt for mother and baby osteopathy as a way to ensure both are functioning well following the often-traumatic experiences of child birth.
 Osteopathy Manual Therapists (OMTs), like the ones at Consensio, can do a full examination of both mother and child and provide relief for a variety of concerns.

 To increase better mobility in infants who many favouring one side of their body, for example, OMTs can work to improve better mobility.
-Babies who are having trouble latching on to the breast – and new mothers struggling with nursing – can also benefit from an osteopathic treatment.
+Babies who are having trouble latching on to the breast – and new mothers struggling with nursing – can also benefit from an osteopathic intervention.
 OMTs can help the two find a more comfortable positioning of both bodies for successful breastfeeding.

 Patients here are often referred from physiotherapists, acupuncturists, naturopaths or massage therapists.
 Sometimes, though, they come recommended by a friend.